 6. Submit Your Application

 Submit your application to the local SAMR office.
-This process involves several steps, including:
+The process involves:

 - Pre-approval of the business name